 The Kunstmuseum in Basel and the Art Institute in Chicago have dedicated a major retrospective to Charles Ray in 2014-2015.
 The artist is very reluctant to participate in monografic exhibitions.

-His works were previously exhibited at Punta della Dogana in “In Praise of Doubt” (2011-2013), in “Mapping the studio: Artists from the collection of François Pinault” (2009-2011) and in "Slip of the Tongue" (2015-2016); at Palazzo Grassi in “The World Belongs to You” (2011-2012), in “The Collection of François Pinault: a Post-Pop selection” (2006-2007) and in “Where Are We Going?
-Works chosen from the collection of François Pinault” (2006).
-Charles Ray is currently on view at Punta della Dogana in the exhibition "Accrochage".
+His works were previously exhibited at Punta della Dogana in 'Untitled, 2020' (2020), 'Dancing Myself' (2018), 'Accrochage' (2016), 'Slip of the Tongue' (2015-2016), 'In Praise of Doubt' (2011-2013) and in 'Mapping the studio: Artists from the collection of François Pinault' (2009-2011); at Palazzo Grassi in 'The World Belongs to You' (2011-2012), in 'The Collection of François Pinault: a Post-Pop selection' (2006-2007) and in 'Where Are We Going?
+Works chosen from the collection of François Pinault' (2006).